cenwadike/stylus-dorg-task/README.md

 ## Calling The Program

-This project includes an rust script of how to call and transact with the program in Rust using [ethers-rs](https://github.com/gakonst/ethers-rs) under the `scripts/task.rs`.
+This project includes an rust script of how to call and transact with the program in Rust using [ethers-rs](https://github.com/gakonst/ethers-rs) under the `examples/simulation.rs`.
 However, your programs are also Ethereum ABI equivalent if using the Stylus SDK. **They can be called and transacted with using any other Ethereum tooling.**

-By using the program address from your deployment step above, and your wallet, you can attempt to call the counter program and increase its value in storage:
+By using the program address from your deployment step above, and your wallet, you can attempt to call the program:

 ```rs
 abigen!(